zeromq/czmq/README.md

         zcert_save_secret (zcert_t *self, const char *filename);

     //  Apply certificate to socket, i.e. use for CURVE security on socket.
     //  If certificate was loaded from public file, the secret key will be
     //  undefined, and this certificate will not work successfully.
     CZMQ_EXPORT void
         zcert_apply (zcert_t *self, void *zocket);

-    //  Return copy of certificate; if certificate is null or we exhausted
+    //  Return copy of certificate; if certificate is NULL or we exhausted
-    //  heap memory, returns null.
+    //  heap memory, returns NULL.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zcert_t *
         zcert_dup (zcert_t *self);